HDFGroup/hsds/README.md

 In addition, HSDS can be run in serverless mode with AWS Lambda or h5pyd local mode.

 ## Quick Start

+### With Github codespaces

+Launch a Codespaces environment by clicking the banner __["Open in GitHub Codespaces"](https://codespaces.new/HDFGroup/hdf5-tutorial)__.
+Once the codespace is ready, type:
+`python testall.py` in the terminal window to run the test suite.

+### On your desktop/laptop

 Make sure you have Python 3 and Pip installed, then: